Josef Suk (composer)

-Josef Suk (4 January 1874 – 29 May 1935) was a Czech composer, violinist, and Olympic silver medalist.
+Josef Suk (4 January 1874 – 29 May 1935) was a Czech composer and violinist.
 He studied under Antonín Dvořák, whose daughter he married.
+He was a silver medalist at the 1932 Summer Olympics.

 Biography

-From a young age, Josef Suk (born in Křečovice, Bohemia) was deeply involved and well trained in music.
+Josef Suk was born on 4 January 1874 in Křečovice, Bohemia, Austria-Hungary (now the Czech Republic) From a young age, he was deeply involved and well trained in music.
 He learned organ, violin, and piano from his father, Josef Suk Sr., and was trained further in violin by the Czech violinist Antonín Bennewitz.
 His theory studies were conducted with several other composers including Josef Bohuslav Foerster, Karel Knittl, and Karel Stecker.
 He later focused his writing on chamber works under the teachings of Hanuš Wihan.
 Despite extensive musical training, his musical skill was often said to be largely inherited.
 Though he continued his lessons with Wihan another year after the completion of his schooling, Suk's greatest inspiration came from another of his teachers, Czech composer Antonín Dvořák.

 Known as one of Dvořák's favorite pupils, Suk also became personally close to his mentor.
 Underlying this was Dvořák's respect for Suk, reflected in Suk's 1898 marriage to Dvořák's daughter, Otilie, marking some of the happiest times in the composer's life and music.
-However, the last portion of Suk's life was punctuated with tragedy.
+However, it concluded with tragedy.
 Over the span of 14 months around 1905, not only did Suk's mentor Dvořák die, but so did Otilie.
 These events inspired Suk's Asrael Symphony.